 There are roughly enough seeds for 3-5 plants in each packet.
 Because not all seeds germinate, this equals about 10-15 seeds.
 If the seeds are small, there may be even more in the packet.
 All seeds are donated, and are “buyer beware.”
 We accept all kinds of seeds.

 Each packet includes the type and variety of seed, where it came from, the date it was harvested or packed and when the seeds were repacked for the Mead Seed Library.
-The packets are also color-coded to indicate the difficulty level of saving the seeds:

 Choose your seeds and fill out the form next to the catalog with your name, contact information, and the common name and variety of each seed packet you are taking home.
 Hand in the form at the second floor help desk.
 Please only take up to 6 packets of seeds.